Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Model Optimization

 \subsubsection{Optimization Examples and Result}

+We demonstrate a few examples of model optimization and compare their results.
+The examples are shown in Table \ref{table:task_space} along with their detailed settings.

+We note that it is a common practice to fix the duration to ease the problem difficulty of \eqref{eq:model_trajopt} when dealing with high-dimensional robots \cite{Posa2016, gong2019feedback}.
+Freeing the duration can certainly be a variation of the examples and we left it for future work.

-We demonstrate a few examples of model optimization and compare their results. \edit{ The examples are shown in Table \ref{table:task_space} along with their detailed settings.
-The optimization results are shown in Fig. \ref{fig:cassie_3dlipm_cost_comparison}, where the costs are normalized by the optimal cost of \eqref{eq:model_trajopt} without ROM embedding (i.e. without the constraints $g_c$). }
+The optimization results are shown in Fig. \ref{fig:cassie_3dlipm_cost_comparison}, where the costs are normalized by the optimal cost of \eqref{eq:model_trajopt} without ROM embedding (i.e. without the constraints $g_c$).
 The cost function $h_\gamma$ was chosen to be the weighted sum of squares of the robot input $u$, the generalized velocity $v$ and acceleration $\dot{v}$.
 In Examples \exDefault, \exFourthOrder \ and \exBiggerTaskSpaceNL, we heavily penalize the input term which is a proxy of a robot's energy consumption.
 For the other examples, we heavily penalize the acceleration $\dot{v}$.
 We observed that Cassie's motions with the initial ROM are very similar among all examples.
 In contrast, the motions with optimal ROMs are mostly dependent on the cost function $h_\gamma$, given the same ROM parameterization.
 Compared to Example \exDefault, the optimal motion of Example \exAccelCost \ shows more vertical pelvis movement.

 \edit{ A comparison between Example \exDefault \ to Example \exFourthOrder \ shows the effect of the order of the monomials $n_\phi$ in the basis function.
 We can see in Fig. \ref{fig:cassie_3dlipm_cost_comparison} that these two examples share the same starting cost, because the initial weights on the monomials are zeros, making the trajectory optimization problems identical. } Additionally we can also see that parameterizing the ROM with second-order monomials seems sufficient for the task space of Examples \exDefault \ and \exFourthOrder, since the final normalized cost is close to 1.